oferchen/hclalign/README.md

 ## Strict Order Enforcement

 Specify attribute order with `--order`.
 When `--strict-order` is set, all attributes must appear exactly once in the given order and no other attributes are allowed.
+Without `--strict-order`, attributes not in the canonical list remain in their original positions relative to the reordered attributes.

 ## Exit Codes